Welcome to West Dunbartonshire OWL Group

 Magpie

-Each resource box will have a different set of equipment for you to use to explore the natural world.
+Each resource box has a different set of equipment to use to explore the natural world.
 Each kit has been designed so that it can be used with a class of 30 children either working in small groups or pairs.
 Examples of some of the equipment are: flower presses, hapa zome/leaf bashing, cyanoprint kits, binoculars and bird resources, these can all be linked with Literacy, Numeracy, STEM and an aspect of the Expressive Arts.

 Treasurer - Mary-Anne Collis (known as MAC)